jcholewa/Northcoders-News/README.md

 into the command line.

-To view the tests, view the index.test.js file inside the project's tests directory.
+See the index.test.js file inside the project's tests directory to view the tests.

 ## Back End